 with LeeAnn O'Neill

-Facilitator LeeAnn O’Neill is a founding partner of Allyship in Action, a collaborative of equity and social justice consultants based in Central Oregon, and the board president of Bend Bikes, a grassroots advocacy organization dedicated to the safety of people who ride bikes.
-LeeAnn is a queer Asian American woman who has relied on moving through her communities primarily by walking, biking, and taking public transit and only recently by driving.
+LeeAnn O’Neill (she/they) is a founding partner of Allyship in Action, a collaborative of equity and social justice consultants based in Central Oregon, and the former board president of Bend Bikes, a grassroots advocacy organization dedicated to the safety of people who ride bikes.
+LeeAnn is a queer Korean adoptee who has relied on moving through her communities primarily by walking, biking, and taking public transit.